Andrealavi/compilers-assignments/first_assignment/README.md

 # It's possible to use only opt and display the optimized file on stdout
 opt -load-pass-plugin=./build/libLocalOpts.so -passes=local-opts examples/single_function.ll -S

+# To use the pass with custom LLVM IR code derived from C++ files
+clang++ -O0 -Xclang -disable-O0-optnone -emit-llvm your_file.cpp -S -o your_file.ll # Generates LLVM IR without applying any optimization

+opt -passes=mem2reg your_file.ll -S -o your_file.ll
 ```

 The `-local-opts-verbose` flag enables detailed output about which optimizations were applied to each instruction, including the specific transformation type.